Music Info Collections Misc

 Mike Watt

-Watt got his start in the American punk music scene just about the same time that the Beastie Boys were becoming a New York Hardcore group, the only difference being that Watt was doing it on the other side of the United States, in California.
-Watt's punk group, the Minutemen, were extremely popular during the early 1980s and even ventured out on tour as far as New York City's CBGBs club.
-New York fans embraced them with the same fervor that they traditionally would reserve for downtown acts like the Beastie Boys.
-By the end of 1985, the Minutemen's punk rock legacy would be cut short when guitar player and vocalist D. Boon was killed in an automobile accident.
+Mike Watt is an American musician and a founding member of the seminal punk group the Minutemen.
+The Minutemen got their start in the punk music scene in California around the same time as the Beastie Boys were becoming a New York hardcore group.
+When the Minutemen played New York's CBGB in the early 1980s, New York fans embraced them with the same fervor that they traditionally reserved for local acts like the Beastie Boys.
+In 1985, the Minutemen's legacy was cut short when guitar player and vocalist D. Boon was killed in an automobile accident.